qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 .. note::

-  The :ref:`Data-defined override <data-defined>` button beside the last layer-related parameters is inactive when setting the symbol from the Style manager dialog.
+  The :ref:`Data-defined override <data_defined>` button beside the last layer-related parameters is inactive when setting the symbol from the Style manager dialog.
   When the symbol is connected to a map layer, this button offers access to the :ref:`size assistant <size_assistant>` dialog which helps to create proportional